abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 mindfulness.
 Ajahn Chah taught this as well.
 This is important because it’s easy for us to get caught up in our preconceptions about the various states of samādhi and their purposes.
-Having read or heard about samādhi states from various teachers, we may misunderstand the chief reason to practice samādhi.
-Again, it’s the stabilization of mindfulness.
+Having read or heard about samādhi states from various teachers, we may misunderstand the most important reason for practicing samādhi.
+Again, it’s for the stabilization of mindfulness.
 When mindfulness isn’t steady, we have to return to a wholesome meditation object and use formal exercises for developing samādhi, such as the mindfulness exercises described in the Satipaṭṭhāna Sutta.

 Further, samādhi and mindfulness are mutually dependent—each nourishes the other.
 Samādhi develops through the continuity of mindfulness